-''' [7/17/02 15:20:52:093 CDT] 5ae5a5e2 UrlContextHel W NMSV0605E: A Reference object looked up from the context "java:" with the name "comp/PM/WebSphereCMPConnectionFactory" was sent to the JNDI Naming Manager and an exception resulted.
+''' [7/17/02 15:20:52:093 CDT] 5ae5a5e2 UrlContextHel W NMSV0605E: A Reference object looked up from the "java:" with the name "comp/PM/WebSphereCMPConnectionFactory" was sent to the JNDI Naming Manag and an exception resulted.
 Reference data follows:

 Reference Factory Class Name: com.ibm.ws.naming.util.IndirectJndiLookupObjectFactory

 Reference Factory Class Location URLs:

 Reference Class Name: java.lang.Object

 Type: JndiLookupInfo

-Content: JndiLookupInfo: ; jndiName="eis/jdbc/MyDatasource CMP"; providerURL=""; initialContextFactory=""
+Content: JndiLookupInfo: ; jndiName="eis/jdbc/MyDatasource_CMP"; providerURL=""; initialContext

 '''

-then the problem might be that the data source intended to support a CMP enterprise bean has not been correctly associated with the enterprise bean.
+then the problem might be that the data source intended to support a CMP enterprise bean is not correctly associated with the enterprise bean.

-- Select the Use this Data Source in container managed persistence (CMP) checkbox in the data source's "General Properties" panel of the administrative console. - Ensure that the JNDI Name given in Administrative Console under Resources -> Manage JDBC Provider -> DataSource -> JNDI Name for DataSource matches the JNDI Name given for CMP or BMP Resource Bindings at the time of Assembling the application in the AATAssembly Toolkit, or - Check the JNDI Name for CMP or BMP Resource Bindings specified in the code by J2EE Application Developer.
-One way to do this is to open the deployed .ear folder in the AATAssembly Toolkit, and look for the JNDI Name for your Entity Beans under CMP or BMP Resource Bindings.
+- 1. Select the Use this Data Source in container managed persistence (CMP) check box in the data source's "General Properties" panel of the administrative console. - Verify that the JNDI Name given in administrative console under Resources Manage JDBC Provider > DataSource > JNDI Name for DataSource matches the JNDI Name given for CMP or BMP Resource Bindings at the time of Assembling the application in the AATAssembly Toolkit, or - 3.
+Check the JNDI Name for CMP or BMP resource bindings specified in the code by J2EE Application Developer.
+Open the deployed .ear folder in the AATAssembly Toolkit, and look for the JNDI Name for your entity beans under CMP or BMP resource bindings.
+Verify that the names match.